peter88213/mm2yw7/docs/usage.md

 The mm2yw7 distribution comes with a sample configuration file located in the `sample` subfolder.
 It contains mm2yw7's default settings and options.
 This file is also automatically copied to the global configuration folder during installation.
 You best make a copy and edit it.

-- The SETTINGS section mainly refers to colors, i.e. The text colors that mark the characters/locations/items in Scapple.
-If you change them, the program might behave differently than described in the description of the conversion rules below.
+- The SETTINGS section mainly refers to icons, i.e. The FreeMind icons that mark the character/location/item branches in the mindmap.
+If you change them, the program might behave differently than described in the description of the conversion rules.
 - The OPTIONS section comprises options for regular program execution.
 - Comment lines begin with a `#` number sign.
 In the example, they refer to the code line immediately above.